mcidclan/psp-media-engine-custom-core/README.md

 ## Thanks
 Thanks to:
+- crazyc, hlide and other ps2dev members for being pioneers on that subject
+- CelestBlue, artart78, zecoxao, davee, xerpi and John (Hedge) for all the information available on psdevwiki and for reversing things
+- Kotcrab for reversing things and for Ghidra scripts
+- z2442 for the idea!
+- Acid_Snake for testing
-- All contributors to the PSP Hardware Register's page + the wiki
+- All contributors to the PSP Hardware Registers page + the wiki
 - Anyone else who contributed through documentation or reverse engineering
-- z2442 for the idea!

 *m-c/d*